pingidentity/terraform-provider-pingone/docs/resources/notification_policy.md

 page_title: "pingone_notification_policy Resource - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Resource to create and manage notification policies in PingOne.
+  Resource to create and manage notification policies in a PingOne environment.
 ---

 # pingone_notification_policy (Resource)

-Resource to create and manage notification policies in PingOne.
+Resource to create and manage notification policies in a PingOne environment.

 ## Example Usage - Unlimited Quota